We advertise staff vacancies on our home page, this page, and on the jobs.govt.nz website.

 The Transport Accident Investigation Commission (TAIC) investigates significant aviation, rail and marine accidents and incidents with a view to avoiding future similar occurrences.
 The Commission has set a visionary goal of “No Repeat Accidents – Ever!”

 The Manager Air Investigations provides strong leadership and thorough management of the air investigation team, supporting the Chief Investigator of Accidents.

 Following a recent internal promotion, we seek a Manager to continue providing high quality and timely transport accident investigation services.

 - Utilise your leadership, investigation, communication and interpersonal skills

 - Demonstrate credibility with your air transport experience

-- Medically & physically fit, current passport, and driver's licence essential.
+- Medically and physically fit, current passport and drivers’ licence essential

-- Medically and physically fit, with a valid passport, and a current driver’s licence.
+- Medically and physically fit with a valid passport and current driver’s licence.